 Tomcat has been a trusted platform for managing your Java based web applications, Java Server Pages (JSPs) and Java Servlets.
 But who is the one reliable soldier watching Tomcat’s back while you are boosting the efficiency of your organization?
-We have the answer: your monitoring tool.
+We have the answer: your Apache Tomcat monitoring tool.

 Metrics to track

 Tomcat servers are powered by Java virtual machines (JVM).
 The servers consist of multiple components, as well as critical integrations and extensions that make their architecture a bit complicated.
-But the more you know about the key metrics to track, the easier it is to monitor and manage your Tomcat servers.
+But the more you know about the key metrics to track, the easier it is to monitor your Tomcat servers.

 1. Health and availability: The health and availability of a server must be evaluated in real time and any slowdown or failure should be reported.
 If there is any sign of unavailability, IT admins need to be alerted in real time to diagnose and resolve the issue before the user experiences any inconvenience.

 2. Server response time: The server response time, if increased, could affect the user experience.
 IT admins need to stay informed about the trends in response time, before it hits the maximum and leads to a server slowdown.
 Keeping a history of response time patterns ensures it is easier for the admins to analyze the behavior of the servers and evaluate the relation between traffic and server health.
 This helps IT admins forecast the server performance efficiently.